 1) The cost to own a home got way cheaper.

 As long-term interest rates plummet, so do mortgage rates.
 In 2014, I took out a 5/1 ARM at 2.5% when I bought my existing primary residence.
 It was a stellar rate I thought I'd never see again.
 But here I am, refinancing to a 7/1 ARM at 2.75% just as my mortgage resets.

 My payment will go from $3,912/month to $2,859/month partially because I paid down 29.2% of the principal.
 If I had waited until the 10-year bond yield collapsed to ~1.6%, perhaps I could have gotten 2.5% and reduced my mortgage payment to just $2,766.

 In the meantime, the estimated rent for my home has risen from about $4,800/month to $6,200 a month.
 Even after accounting for property taxes and maintenance, paying about $2,000 less a month to eventually own my house rather than renting is good forced savings.

 For those looking to buy an average property, now is the time to go hunting.
 Inventory is up, rates are down, and sellers are nervous.
-For those who haven’t refinanced their homes in at least one year, it’s worth checking to see what you can get.
+For those who haven't refinanced their homes in at least six months, it's worth checking to see what you can get.
 Mortgage rates are now at ALL-TIME lows. (see the 10-year Treasury yield below).

-By 2022, we plan to relocate to Honolulu when my boy is eligible for kindergarten.
-If we can experience a recession in 2020-2021, the timing will be almost perfect for us to buy.
+By 2026, we plan to relocate to Honolulu when my boy is eligible for kindergarten.
+If we can experience a recession a year before we move, the timing will be almost perfect for us to buy.

 We'll be able to save for three more years while potentially saving 20% – 25% off the price of a nice Honolulu home.
 I'm talking about a $1 – $1.5 million discount for the homes I'm targeting.
 A recession simply exacerbates an already weak luxury property market.